 Elementary/Special Education certification includes:

-The SVSU College of Education Admissions and Certification Office will only accept applications for the Michigan Provisional teaching certificate when all coursework requirements are complete (this means that the bachelor’s degree for undergraduate students and final semester grades for post-baccalaureate teacher certification candidates must be posted to the SVSU transcript by the Registrar’s Office).
-All required M.T.T.C. tests and the First Aid & CPR requirements must also be complete at the time of application.
+Prior to submitting an application for the Standard Teaching Certificate through MOECS, all coursework requirements must be complete (this means that the bachelor’s degree for undergraduate students and final semester grades for post-baccalaureate teacher certification candidates must be posted to the SVSU transcript by the Registrar’s Office), and all required MTTC tests and the First Aid & CPR requirements must also be completed and on file in the College of Education Certification Office at the time of application.

 If you have been convicted of a misdemeanor or felony, you must include court documents indicating the crime of which you were convicted, dates and sentences imposed with your application materials.
-The Admission and Certification Office will forward your application with all supporting materials (including your court documents) to the Michigan Department of Education for consideration of a teaching certificate.
+The Certification Office will forward your application with all supporting materials (including your court documents) to the Michigan Department of Education for consideration of a teaching certificate.

 The SVSU College of Education cannot guarantee approval of any recommendation made to the State of Michigan for any type of certification.
-Final approval of a recommendation made by SVSU is granted only by the Michigan Department of Education based on their policies and procedures current at the time the recommendation for certification is made.
+The final approval of a recommendation made by SVSU is granted only by the Michigan Department of Education based on their policies and procedures current at the time the recommendation for certification is made.
 The Michigan Department of Education will contact you in writing once they have reviewed your application materials and made their decision.

 An elementary Standard Teaching Certificate is valid for a maximum of six years.
 During this time, you should begin to work on the requirements to obtain a Professional Education Certificate.

 Upon completion of all requirements and recommendations for teacher certification, your academic record at SVSU will be deactivated.
 If you plan to pursue a new plan of study, you will need to apply for readmission to the University.